Skip to main content

 The View menu lets you change how the Editor displays your segments.
 The options it offers affect appearance only — they do not change your translations or any segment data.
 Adjusting them is a per-user preference saved in your browser, so the Editor opens the next time exactly the way you left it.

-The View menu groups four options:
+The View menu currently exposes:

 • Whitespace: Show or hide whitespace marks (spaces, tabs, line breaks) in the segment text.

-Markup
+Markup SOON

 Choosing a markup display mode